 Planned therapy interruptions have been contemplated in various scenarios, listed below.
 Research is ongoing in several of the scenarios.
-None of these approaches can be recommended at this time outside of controlled clinical trials.
+None of the therapy interruptions can be recommended at this time outside of controlled clinical trials.

-- In patients who initiated therapy during acute HIV infection and achieved virologic suppression the optimal duration of treatment and the consequences of treatment discontinuation are not known at this time.
-(See Acute HIV Infection section.) - In patients who have had exposure to multiple antiretroviral agents, have experienced antiretroviral treatment failure, and have few treatment options available because of extensive resistance mutations interruption is generally not recommended unless it is done in a clinical trial setting.
-Several clinical trials, yielding conflicting results, have been conducted to better understand the role of treatment interruption in these patients [244, 280-282].
-The Panel notes that partial virologic suppression from combination therapy has been associated with clinical benefit; therefore, interruption of therapy should be avoided. - In patients on antiretroviral therapy who have maintained a CD4 count above the level currently recommended for treatment initiation and whose baseline CD4 count was either above or below that recommended threshold interruption is also not recommended unless it is done in a clinical trial setting.
+• In patients who initiated therapy during acute HIV infection and achieved virologic suppression-the optimal duration of treatment and the consequences of treatment interruption are not known at this time.
+(See Acute HIV Infection section.)

+- In patients who have had exposure to multiple antiretroviral agents, have experienced antiretroviral treatment failure, and have few treatment options available because of extensive resistance mutations-interruption is not recommended unless it is done in a clinical trial setting.
+Several clinical trials largely vielding negative results, but some with conflicting results, have been conducted to better understand the role of treatment interruption in these patients [253, 288-2901.
+The largest of these studies showed negative clinical impact of treatment interruption in these patients [253].
+The Panel notes that partial virologic suppression from combination therapy has been associated with clinical benefit [291]; therefore, interruption of therapy is not recommended. - In patients on antiretroviral therapy who have maintained a CD4 count above the level currently recommended for treatment initiation and irrespective of whether their baseline CD4 count was either above or below that recommended threshold-interruption is also not recommended unless it is done in a clinical trial setting.
 (See discussion below highlighting potential adverse outcomes seen in some treatment interruption trials.)

-Temporary treatment interruption to reduce overall treatment cost, inconvenience, or potential long-term toxicity has been considered as a strategy for patients with viral suppression on antiretroviral therapy who have maintained CD4 counts above those currently recommended for initiating therapy.
+Temporary treatment interruption to reduce inconvenience, potential long-term toxicity, and/or overall treatment cost has been considered as a strategy for patients on antiretroviral therapy who have maintained CD4 counts above those currently recommended for initiating therapy.
 Several clinical trials have been designed to determine the safety of such interruptions, in which reinitiation is triggered by predetermined CD4 count thresholds.
 In these trials, various CD4 count levels have been set to guide both treatment interruption and reinitiation.
-Recently, two separate, randomized clinical trials of intentional, CD4 count-guided treatment interruption have been reported.
-In the SMART study, interrupting treatment with CD4 count levels >350 cells/mm3 and reinitiating when <250 cells/mm3 was associated with an increased risk of disease progression and death compared with the trial arm of continuous antiretroviral therapy [283].
-In the TRIVACAN study, the same CD4 count triggers were used for stopping and restarting treatment [284].
+Two separate, randomized clinical trials of CD4 count-guided treatment interruption have been reported.
+In the SMART study, the largest of such trials, interrupting treatment with CD4 counts >350 cells/mm and reinitiating when <250 cells/mm was associated with an increased risk of disease progression and death compared with the trial arm of continuous antiretroviral therapy [103].
+In the TRIVACAN study, the same CD4 count thresholds were used for stopping and restarting treatment [292].
 This study also showed that interruption was an inferior strategy; the interventions in both trials were stopped early because of these findings.
-Two small randomized studies with no reported safety concerns have been published [285-287].
-Other trials continue to collect data using other designs, including using higher CD4 count levels for reinitiation of therapy (e.g., CD4 >350/mm3), and have not been stopped because of safety concerns.
-These trials may yield additional data regarding the safety and efficacy of differing designs for intentional interruptions.
-However, until further data from randomized controlled trials are available, treatment discontinuation in clinical practice should be avoided outside of a clinical trial setting.
+Data from the DART trial reported a two-fold increase in rates of WHO stage 4 events/deaths in the 12-week ART cycling group among African patients achieving a CD4 count